Cancer care center in Denver

 • Testicular cancer

-The blood cancer care team at Colorado Blood Cancer Institute (CBCI), is a part of the Sarah Cannon Cancer Institute at Presbyterian/St. Luke’s Medical Center.
-We are committed to providing the best treatment to patients facing blood cancers such as leukemia, lymphoma and myeloma.
+At Presbyterian/St. Luke's Medical Center, we are committed to providing the best treatment to patients facing blood cancers such as leukemia, lymphoma and myeloma.
 Our multidisciplinary team is dedicated to bringing you the latest techniques and technologies to ensure you get the care you need.

-CBCI is the largest full-service blood and marrow and stem cell transplant program in Colorado.
-CBCI provides comprehensive blood cancer care and is among the top programs in the U.S.
+CBCI is the largest full-service blood and marrow and stem cell transplant program in Colorado and the Rocky Mountain region.
+CBCI provides comprehensive blood cancer care and is among the top programs in the U.S. And the Colorado Blood Cancer Institute is the region's largest blood and marrow transplant program.

-Our bone cancer care team employs advanced techniques and focuses on its unique approach to treat osteosarcoma, a type of bone cancer.
+Our bone cancer care team focuses on its unique treatment approach for osteosarcoma, a type of bone cancer.
 Due to this approach, we are a leader in patient outcomes in adult and pediatric osteosarcoma.

-For more information and to find out if you might be a good candidate for pelvic stabilization, please contact the Institute for Limb Preservation at (800) 262-LIMB (5462).
+For more information and to find out if you might be a good candidate for pelvic stabilization, please contact the Institute for Limb Preservation at (800) 262-5462 (LIMB).

 Neuroendocrine tumors

-Our multidisciplinary team of oncologists work together to diagnose and treat many types of neuroendocrine tumors, including:
+Our multidisciplinary team of oncologists and specialists work together to diagnose and treat many types of neuroendocrine tumors, including:

 • Adrenocortical carcinoma